martinxluptak/3dsmc-bundle-adjustment/README.md

 run with the Debug build profile results in an error.
 3. If a missing OpenCV DLL error appears on launch on Windows, check CMake output for a path to append to Windows PATH environment variable and append it. ([instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))
-4. With or without OpenGV, you should be able to build and run the `bundle_adjustment_tests` target, which imports Eigen and Ceres.
+4. You should be able to build and run the `bundle_adjustment_tests` target, which imports Eigen and Ceres.
 5. With the OpenCV dependency oyu should be able to build and run the `bundle_adjustment_surf_flann_test` target to verify you have the non-free algorithms available.